 To start with, what are some trends to consider?

-This season, generally speaking, production was lower than last year but the yield and quality was definitely upheld to the highest of standards.
+This season, generally speaking, production was lower than last year but the yield and quality were definitely upheld to the highest of standards.

 In short, know your industry!